A home in Hepburn Shire

 In April 2021, Council adopted an Affordable Housing Policy recognising that access to safe and affordable housing was an emerging and critical local issue.
 We are now developing a strategy and action plan to do what we can to make a difference.

-Stage 1 community engagement and a Background report were completed in December.
+Stage 1 community engagement and a Background report were completed in December 2022.
 A summary of the findings and feedback is available in the Summary of Findings document.
-More detail is in the Background Report and the Engagement Findings Report.
+More detail is in the Background Report.